 - Emerging markets.
 In 2020, markets like India, China, Brazil, Russia, and South Africa saw stronger growth than the U.S. This trend is expected to continue and an estimated 3 billion buyers will have access to the internet in the next two years. eCommerce businesses that include these markets in their eCommerce business plan are likely to see strong growth in the next decade, which is already being seen by the best direct to consumer brands.

 - Changing consumer behavior.
 Due to the COVID-19 pandemic, the eCommerce industry saw an increase in purchases and new buyers.
 There was also a shift in the types of products and services being purchased.
 Customers’ desire for quick, contactless shipping helped drive this trend and is likely to continue.
 Essentials like health, hygiene, and groceries all saw strong online growth.
-They're also more likely to use an eCommerce marketplace over a business-owned eCommerce site and expect good, branded eCommerce packaging.
+They're also more likely to use an online marketplace over a business-owned eCommerce site and expect good, branded eCommerce packaging.
 Luckily for food suppliers, BlueCart eCommerce lets them get their products in the hands of businesses and customers quickly.
 The easy-to-use digital catalog and integrated payment processing make selling a breeze.

 - The Growth of B2B eCommerce.
 One surprising trend from 2020 was the growth of B2B eCommerce (see what is B2B).
 More than $1.3 trillion in B2B eCommerce sales were made in 2020.
 That's more than a quarter of total global increase eCommerce sales.
 In the next decade, expect to see continued growth for B2B businesses and a rise in B2B eCommerce platforms.